 The sliding cover (small opening distal) must be fully slid into place prior to inserting and advancing the single locking cross pin.
 Do Not force the cover or the lock pin as they could be damaged.
 Incomplete cover closure can be caused by interposing material, an ulnar stem not positioned proximal enough or too great of an angular difference between the radius and ulna (pre-operatively checked by templating).
 Once the cover is fully seated, it must be ensured the lock pin is threading properly and the screwdriver must be in alignment with the pin as it is advanced.
 The pin should advance easily.
 If resistance is met, back the pin out and check for the cause.
-Again ensure the cover is fully seated before continuing.
+Again ensure the cover is fully seated before continuing or damage such as bending of the cover or lock pin breakage can occur.
 Once the lock pin has been fully advanced, two finger tightening technique should be used to firmly secure it.